GwynethLlewelyn/Go.novaextension/README.md

 **Note:** This is still an **alpha** version with reasonably working syntax highlighting and some extra goodies from using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), but it is plagued by unstability issues and frequent crashing.
 See below for some guidelines.

+If nothing here works for you, you might try to use Spicer Matthews' own [GoTools](https://extensions.panic.com/extensions/cloudmanic/cloudmanic.GoTools/) extension.
+The syntax highlighting should be about the same.

 # Installation

 Once activated, files ending in `*.go` should automatically be recognised (and formatted) as Go language files.
 Similarly, `*.tmpl` [Go template files](https://golang.google.cn/pkg/html/template/) will also be recognised<sup id="a1">[1](#f1)</sup>.